Walking the Woods and the Water

 To be informed of developments please leave your email address:

-My articles have appeared in The Economist, The Guardian, New Internationalist, Resurgence, Geographical, World Conservation and other publications.
-I also dabble in audio recording, and made this documentary on Indian migrant workers in Dubai for BBC Radio 4.
+My articles have appeared in The Economist, The Guardian, New Internationalist, Resurgence, World Conservation and other publications.
+I made this documentary on Indian migrant workers in Dubai for BBC Radio 4.

-I work as co-editor for the biannual 'uncivilisation' journal Dark Mountain, and full-time editor of their blog.
+I work as an editor for the Dark Mountain books and blog.

 Contact me at firstname.lastname@example.org